In today’s post, I’d like to discuss a few tips for Unemployed Fresh Grads, and there are four reasons I am bringing this up, and they are:

 Speaking in front of others is challenging for most people, you become anxious, eat your words, and fail to showcase how awesome you are just because your communication skills are poor, and you can’t manage your emotions as well as other experienced candidates who might have gotten the position/business instead of you.

 I have benefited right in my first interview from having above-average communication skills.
 I was comfortable talking to others, being experienced in delivering speeches to large audiences, and didn’t look desperate or unprepared for the interview.

-There were five of us, from the same college, same class, same year, being interviewed for the same positions, and I still managed to get much higher offer, due to being able to comfortably speak both in Portuguese and English (learned watching movies), by showcasing some level of negotiation skills, which I picked up working with my uncle in his shop as a teenager.
+There were five of us, from the same college, same class, same year, being interviewed for the same positions, and I still managed to get a much higher offer, due to being able to comfortably speak both in Portuguese and English (learned watching movies), by showcasing some level of negotiation skills, which I picked up working with my uncle in his shop as a teenager.

-In summary, learning a new language, delivering speeches, proofreading and helping with translation, interpretation, negotiation or bargaining skills were some of the things I have been doing since my teen days, and they helped and continue to help me until this very day.
+In summary, learning a new language, delivering speeches, proofreading, and helping with translation, interpretation, negotiation, or bargaining skills were some of the things I have been doing since my teen days, and they helped and continue to help me until this very day.
 Never take for granted all the learning opportunities you get.